University at Buffalo

-Advanced law students come to Buffalo to work closely with leading scholars in many areas of scholarly inquiry and practice: cross-border business transactions and trade, criminal law and procedure, environmental law, labor law, constitutional law, civil litigation, tax, human rights, and intellectual property, and more.
+Advanced law students come to Buffalo to work closely with leading scholars in many areas of scholarly inquiry and practice: cross-border business transactions and trade, criminal law and procedure, environmental law, labor law, constitutional law, civil litigation, tax, human rights, intellectual property, and more.
 They come to work in clinical programs that make a difference in local communities at the same time that they are taught to be practice-ready lawyers.
 They come to immerse themselves in the language and foundations of United States and New York law.
 And they come to join a community that shares their enthusiasm for confronting the challenges of ensuring justice and fairness in the global practice of public and private law.

-We offer five programs for students who already have a first degree in law.
+The University at Buffalo School of Law offers five programs for students who already have a first degree in law.

-The Two-Year JD for Internationally Trained Lawyers allows professionals who already have a first degree in law to earn a JD in two years rather than three.
-It provides a more thorough immersion experience in US law and legal education than a one-year LLM program can provide.
-Admitted students take the first-year curriculum and are part of the incoming JD class.
+The Two-Year J.D. for Internationally Trained Lawyers allows professionals who already have a first degree in law to earn a J.D. in two years rather than three.
+It provides a more thorough immersion experience in U.S. law and legal education than a one-year LL.M. program can provide.
+Admitted students take the first-year curriculum and are part of the incoming J.D. class.
 In the second year, students take mostly electives in research, classroom instruction, and experiential learning.

-Our innovative Cross-Border Legal Studies LL.M.
+The innovative Cross-Border Legal Studies LL.M.
 Program, one of the first of its kind in the United States, recognizes the increasingly global nature of legal practice and the need for skilled attorneys to guide clients through their cross-border interactions.
-Located just 20 minutes from Canada, the US’s largest trading partner, the School of Law is uniquely situated to provide students with exposure to cross-border legal issues both inside and outside the classroom.
+Located just 20 minutes from Canada, the U.S.’s largest trading partner, the School of Law is uniquely situated to provide students with exposure to cross-border legal issues both inside and outside the classroom.
 A strong network of alumni based in Buffalo, New York and Ontario, Canada engage in a wide range of cross-border legal practice including trade, tax, immigration, real estate, and corporate and transactional work.
 These practitioners serve as community partners in the program and informal mentors to LL.M. students throughout the course of their studies.
 In addition, each student is assigned an academic advisor to provide one-on-one guidance throughout the program.